 Nationally, we see that, on average, each college scored 19 out of 24 points on this measure.
 This suggests that colleges across the board are falling short of the requirement of the Act, if only by a small margin.
-Provincially the figure is 17, while in this college the figure is 15.
-This is below the national and provincial averages.
+Provincially the figure is 18, while in this college the figure is 24.
+This is well above the national and provincial averages, indicating full compliance.